-Just as you'd light any other room for practicality and decorative purposes, so you should look for bathroom lighting ideas that cover every zone in a bathroom.
-So, you need bathroom lighting for over a mirror (that's task lighting), a main bathroom light to illuminate the whole room (that's ambient lighting), and lighting that shows off a feature in the room (that's accent lighting).
+Look to have bathroom lighting over a mirror (task lighting), a main bathroom light to illuminate the whole room (downlight/ambient lighting), and lighting that shows off a feature in the room (accent lighting) for a balanced space.

 This bathroom look is from The Pure Bathroom Collection.

 Read more on creating a feature with exposed brick walls.

 3. Use bathroom wall lights to create a focal point

 Using bathroom wall lights strategically to highlight a particular zone in the bathroom is a neat design trick that will help your room feel well-designed.
 Here, it's the vanity unit that's being drawn attention too with bathroom wall lights that make for a practical lighting solution too.

 Want a bang on trend, minimalist bathroom?
 A monochromatic scheme is your best bet, and graphic box wall lights will look especially good with a matching black bathtub.This bathroom (below) features Narrow Box Wall Lights (below) by Davey Lighting.

 See more black bathroom ideas in our gallery.

 4. Choose Ikea lighting for a classic look that's affordable, too

 Don't fancy spending a load of money on bathroom wall lights, but want something with a bit of oomph to it?
 Ikea to the rescue: the Lillholmen wall lamp, featured below, has a subtle vintage look with a brass finish that won't be out of place in the most elegant of bathrooms.
 And it's only £12.
 Also comes in silver.